-The Consumer Claims Trustee seeks entry of an order disallowing and expunging the Claim due to insufficient legal basis.
-Objection \P 3.
-She contends that the Claimant failed to state a claim upon which relief may be granted.
-Id. \P 4, Ex.
+The Consumer Claims Trustee seeks entry of an order disallowing and expunging the Claim due to insufficient information or documentation.
+Objection $\P$ 3.
+She contends that upon review of the Debtors' books and records, she determined that the Claim lacks merit.
+Id. $\P$ 4, Ex.
 A at 1.